al0vya/gpu-mwdg2/README.md

 - `conical-island.dem`: DEM file describing the topography
 - `conical-island.stage`: text file containing the coordinates of stages where simulated time series of the water depth is recorded

-Copy the model executable to `gpu-mwdg2\cases`, start a command prompt at `gpu-mwdg2\cases\conical-island`, create a folder called `results` and finally run `..\gpu-mwdg2.exe conical-island.par` to start running the simulation.
-Before doing so however, the additional files (`conical-island.start`, `conical-island.stage`, etc) need to be created.
+To run simulations of the example test case do the following steps:

+1. Copy the model executable to `gpu-mwdg2\cases`
+2. Start a command prompt at `gpu-mwdg2\cases\conical-island`
+3. Create a folder called `results`
+4. Create a `.par` file (`conical-island.par`, copy the example above)
+5. Create the raster files (`conical-island.dem`, `conical-island.start`, `conical-island.start.Qx`) by running `python raster.py`
+6. Create the stage file (`conical-island.stage`, content shown below)
+7. Run `..\gpu-mwdg2.exe conical-island.par` to start running the simulation

-To create the raster files, in the command prompt run `python raster.py`, while the stage file (`conical-island.stage`) should read as:
+The stage file should read as:

 ```
 4